Cream of Jalapeno Soup That’s Rich, and Creamy With a Kick

 Finish the Soup

 - Remove the cooked chicken, shred it with two forks, and return it to the slow cooker.
 In a small jar or bowl, shake or whisk together the heavy cream and cornstarch to make a slurry.
-Stir it into the soup.
-Add softened cream cheese, 1¾ cups of cheddar cheese, and the reserved cooked bacon.
-Stir until smooth.
-Cover and cook on HIGH for another 15 to 20 minutes to thicken.1 cup heavy whipping cream, 2 tablespoons cornstarch, 8 ounces cream cheese, 2 cups cheddar cheese
+Stir it into the soup.1 cup heavy whipping cream, 2 tablespoons cornstarch, 8 ounces cream cheese, 2 cups cheddar cheese

 Serve and Garnish